 Another factor adding to the cost of new home construction is the cost of providing adequate infrastructure, such as streets, curbs, gutters, sidewalks, water and sewer lines, storm drains and street lighting.
 The cost of these additions or improvements is borne by developers and then, to the extent possible, added to the cost of new housing units, impacting affordability.
 However, since Laguna Hills is built out, new housing will be developed by redeveloping sites that have existing access to streets, curbs, gutters, sidewalks, water and sewer lines, and street lighting.
-As redevelopment or infill development occurs within the city, infrastructure may need to be upgraded to accommodate intensification, which could present a constraint to development.
+As redevelopment or infill development occurs within the City, infrastructure may need to be upgraded to accommodate intensification, which could present a constraint to development.

 The availability of dry utilities is not considered a constraint to development in Laguna Hills.
-Electricity and natural gas, telephone, and cable and internet service are available throughout the eCity.
+Electricity and natural gas, telephone, and cable and internet service are available throughout the City.
 Electricity is provided by Southern California Edison and San Diego Gas and Electric, depending upon location.
 Natural gas is provided by Southern California Gas Company.
 Telephone, cable, and internet are provided by AT&T and Cox Communications.
 Several major cell phone service providers are available.
-Per Program H-21, The City will provide the adopted Housing Element to the South Orange County Wastewater Authority (SOCWA).
-The City will Assist SCWD in adopting written procedures to provide priority service to lower income residential projects.

 Wastewater services are provided to the City of Laguna Hills by the El Toro Water District (ETWD) and Moulton Nigel Water District (MNWD), under the purview of the South Orange County Wastewater Authority (SOCWA).
 MNWD and ETWD also provides water to Laguna Hills, under the purview of the Municipal Water District of Orange County (MWDOC) who is a wholesale importer of water from the Metropolitan Water District of Southern California (MET).
 According to the 2018 Integrated Regional Water Management (IRWM) Plan by SOCWA, the capacity for water and wastewater for Laguna Hills is influenced by many factors such as population growth, economic conditions, and hydrologic conditions.
-Per Program H-21,

-The City will provide the adopted Housing Element to the South Orange County Wastewater Authority (SOCWA).
+Per Program H-21, The City will provide the adopted Housing Element to the South Orange County Wastewater Authority (SOCWA).
 The City will Assist South Coast Water District (SCWD) in adopting written procedures to provide priority service to lower income residential projects.